-Despite not receiving his share of the fallen king’s empire until several years later, Seleucos I Nikator ( Victor) was one of the more capable of the successors to the kingdom of Alexander the Great upon his death in 323 BC.
-Seleucos and his descendants established what became known as the Seleucid Empire which lasted nearly two hundred and fifty years.
+Despite not receiving his share of the fallen king’s empire until several years later, Seleucus I Nicator ( Victor) was one of the more capable of the successors to the kingdom of Alexander the Great upon his death in 323 BCE.
+Seleucus and his descendants established what became known as the Seleucid Empire which lasted nearly 250 years.

 The only certainty concerning his role in the Persian campaign is that he was one of the commanders of the hypaspists - the silver shields.
 This elect guard served as a buffer between the cavalry and infantry – a kind of elite police force.
 Each member of the hypaspists was carefully chosen on an individual basis not only for their social standing (there were regular and royal hypaspists) but also for their physical strength and bravery.
 The hypaspists were known for their adept mobility and often used on special missions in rugged terrain as well as in situations that called for hand-to-hand combat.

-Because of jealousy and ambition among the other successors, Seleucos was unable to maintain his province’s borders, and when Antigonos the One-Eyed invaded Babylon, Seleucos fled to Egypt in 316 BC, seeking assistance and refuge from Ptolemy.
-In 312 BC, and with the assistance of Ptolemy, Cassander and Lysimander, Selecuos was able to defeat Antigonos in the Battle of Gaza and regain his lost territory.
+Because of jealousy and ambition among the other successors, Seleucus was unable to maintain his province’s borders, and when Antigonos the One-Eyed invaded Babylon, Seleucus fled to Egypt in 316 BCE, seeking assistance and refuge from Ptolemy.
+In 312 BCE, and with the assistance of Ptolemy, Cassander and Lysimander, Seleucus was able to defeat Antigonos in the Battle of Gaza and regain his lost territory.